Debra!

 Debra! (originally Decidedly Debra!) is a Canadian live-action sitcom that focuses on 14-year-old Debra Delong, who wants to make her own company and wants to run it with a boy named Preston Lunford.
-The series was created by Andrew Nicholls, and Darrell Vickers, and produced by Cookie Jar Group.
+The series was created by Andrew Nicholls and Darrell Vickers, and produced by Cookie Jar Group.
 Debra! is executive-produced by Stacey Stewart Curtis, and produced by Kevin May.
-The series was cancelled on January 1, 2012.
+The series premiered on June 4, 2011 and was declared cancelled on January 1, 2012.